FOMO-project/FOMO-project.github.io/Contribute.md

 ---
 layout: page
-title: Contributing to our understanding of fungal biomass in the ocean
+title: Be part of the effort!
-subtitle:
+subtitle: Contribute to our understanding of fungal biomass in the ocean
 ---